 If you follow Speer Boulevard southeast from downtown Denver either by road or by the Cherry Creek Bike Path, you’ll reach the ritzy neighborhood of Cherry Creek.
 The Cherry Creek Shopping Center at Speer Boulevard marks the southern end of the neighborhood.
 Colorado Boulevard is its east side.
 Roughly 6th Avenue is its northern border, and University Avenue is the western boundary.

-The center of the neighborhood is between 1st and 3rd Avenues, and University and Steele St, as this is Denver’s most iconic luxury shopping area, known as Cherry Creek North.
+The center of the neighborhood is between 1st and 3rd Avenues, and University and Steele Street.
+This is Denver’s most iconic luxury shopping area, known as Cherry Creek North.

 Don’t miss the Cherry Cricket, a gem of a burger restaurant in the heart of Cherry Creek.
 It also has a famous annual festival called the Cherry Creek Arts Festival.
 But of course the massive draw to Cherry Creek continues to be the shopping; it is widely considered to be the best shopping between San Francisco and Chicago.